katydid/parser-go-json/README.md

 - [Johan Brandhorst-Satzkorn](https://www.linkedin.com/in/jbrandhorst/)

 I still made all the bad design decisions, so don't blame them.
-They only made the project better than it would have been.
+They only made the project better than it would have been without their advice.